 - Where will your social media team sit?

-Without answering these essential questions you won’t be able to fully justify having a social media team, and you won’t be able to allocate and manage your social media resources, including employees, funds and equipment to build your social media dream team.
+Without answering these essential questions you won’t be able to justify having a social media team fully, and you won’t be able to allocate and manage your social media resources, including employees, funds, and equipment to build your social media dream team.

 - Social media strategy: Now that you’ve outlined why your company needs social media, it’s time to set your social media strategy.
 This will help you align your social media team with your company’s objectives, and it’ll also help you dictate your team’s KPIs – what metrics will best indicate how you’re performing towards your company’s KPIs?
-Every brand should have at least one social strategy: one over-arching social strategy, and one social strategy per social team.
-For instance, your company may decide that it’s best for you to have one main social media team that caters to branding and marketing, while having another social media team purely dedicated to customer services
+Every employer brand should have at least one social strategy: one over-arching social strategy, and one social strategy per social team.
+For instance, your company may decide that it’s best for you to have one central social media team that caters to branding and marketing while having another social media team purely dedicated to customer services.

-Now that you’ve covered these 3 questions, we can move on to the main topic of this post: how should you structure your social media team?
+Now that you’ve covered these three questions, we can move on to the main topic of this post: how should you structure your social media team?

 Social media team structure

-Social media teams can have so many layouts, setups and settings.
+Social media teams can have so many layouts, setups, and settings.
 This mainly depends on where you work and, alas, budget.
-Regardless of these details, there are 5 main roles that you need to cater for:
+Regardless of these details, there are five principal roles that you need to cater for:

-- Care manager: this role often falls under the role of the “community manager”, but it’s also not uncommon to have a separate role for customer care.
-This is the norm for brands that separate their “brand accounts” from their “care accounts” (examples: BT, TalkTalk), while others just merge the two in one (e.g. EE, Virgin Media, Sky).
+- Care manager: this role often falls under the role of the “community manager,” but it’s also not uncommon to have a separate role for customer care.
+This is the norm for brands that separate their “brand accounts” from their “care accounts” (examples: BT, TalkTalk), while others merge the two in one (e.g., EE, Virgin Media, Sky).

 Speaking of social media managers, how are they different from community managers?
 Their roles can sometimes overlap, but they’re both essential.
 In a nutshell, the community manager caters to your community, while your social media manager manages the social media relations, internally and externally.